 As with any other vertical, businesses serving the agriculture industry grow through acquisition, and this organization was no exception.
 It had been growing for years, not only through acquisition but also through expansion of its offerings.
 The organization’s retail arm was a cooperative that provided agricultural goods and related consulting.
 Its financial services arm provided insurance and loans to the same customers.

 As it was, financial services representatives had to meet with customers in person to complete loan applications and gather signatures.
 Cash flow projections and other analyses were generated in complex Excel workbooks.
 Meanwhile, consultants in the retail operation worked with their own data collections.
 The financial services representatives and consultants each stored data on shared drives or local hard drives.
 Out-of-date, out-of-sync information was a constant concern.

 Opportunity for growth

-The company’s leadership envisioned an integrated platform for all of the organisation’s offerings that would replace legacy and customised systems to make maintenance easier, and would provide visibility into customers’ activities and needs, thus generating new opportunities to serve them.
+The company’s leadership envisioned an integrated platform for all of the organization’s offerings that would replace legacy and customized systems to make maintenance easier, and would provide visibility into customers’ activities and needs, thus generating new opportunities to serve them.

 Road to integration

 Protiviti’s first steps were to understand the current state of processes and systems, and to define a vision for the business’ future information technology platform.
 This was a technologically agnostic road-mapping exercise led by the Protiviti team.
 From the broadly scoped plan that resulted from this activity — the future-state roadmap — solutions for the most urgent requirements were defined.
 The focus narrowed to the CRM, loan origination and loan servicing systems.
 These efforts would constitute a system implementation plan that was organized into multiple projects spread over two years: